 In order to schedule an Assistive Technology evaluation/assessment for a specific student, first the school, agency, individual, or organization needs to:

 - Contact us at firstname.lastname@example.org or call +1-844-922-ATED (2833) to discuss your specific needs.

-- The teachers, related therapists and parents or guardians must fill out our pre-assessment/student information forms.
+- The teachers, related therapists and parents or guardians will be sent our pre-assessment/student information forms.

-- AT for Education will call the Case Manager, DSS coordinator or director, or Special Ed.
-Administrator to schedule the AT Assessment, as well as in-school observations and follow-up meetings, training, trials, data collection and support.
+- AT for Education will call/email the Case Manager, coordinator or director, parent or administrator to schedule the evaluation, as well as observations and follow-up meetings, training, trials, data collection and support.

-- AT for Education provides a thorough written report and will demonstrate all recommendations at a summary meeting, where members can specifically see how to implement/trial the recommended AT.
+- AT for Education provides a comprehensive written report and will demonstrate all recommendations at a summary meeting, where members can specifically see how to implement/trial the recommended AT.

 - Free demonstrations and trials are provided.

 - Ongoing support and training is provided.

-- Teachers, related therapists, case managers and the family are all invited to attend the meetings.
-Follow-up services are also available at the student’s school, home or at post-secondary institutions or places of employment.
+- Teachers, related therapists, case managers, advisors, counselors, administrators and the family are all invited to attend the meetings.
+Follow-up services are also available at the school, home, post-secondary institutions or the workplace and community.

 Large or Small Group Professional Development Workshops/Trainings are provided for schools, organizations, businesses, etc. Training is customized to the specific needs and requests of the participants, and can be provided as a demonstration/lecture or hands-on training.
 Live Webinars and Distance Training (Online learning) is available and is interactive, as participants can follow along with the instruction provided and ask questions for clarification.